nogibjj/rust-mlops-template/README.md

 * Building a search engine in Rust
 * Building a web server in Rust
 * Building a batch processing systems in Rust
+* Build a command-line chat system
+* Build a locate clone
+* Build a load-testing tool

 ## Motivation